Save a Second, a Dollar, a Relationship, or a Life

-Michigan Tech psychology students are accepted into graduate school at a rate of 90 percent — that is much higher than the national average of 20 percent.
+Michigan Tech psychology students are accepted into graduate school at a rate of 90 percent—much higher than the national average of 20 percent.

-Our faculty and undergraduate advisor provide support with the application process, guiding students in identifying programs, writing compelling personal statements, and marketing their skills and experience in their resumes.
-Many students pursue graduate studies in a psychology-related program like applied behavior analysis, clinical psychology, social work, neuroscience, industrial-organizational psychology, or human factors.
-Other students pursue graduate degrees in specialities that require a keen understanding of human behavior like business, medicine, or law.
+Our faculty and undergraduate advisors provide support with the application process, guiding students in identifying programs, writing compelling personal statements, and marketing their skills and experience in their resumes.
+Many students pursue graduate studies in a psychology-related program—like applied behavior analysis, clinical psychology, social work, neuroscience, industrial-organizational psychology, or human factors.
+Other students pursue graduate degrees in specialties that require a keen understanding of human behavior—like business, medicine, or law.